Indonesia talks on coal exports postponed as scores of ships in limbo | Headlines

 Indonesia talks on coal exports postponed as scores of ships in limbo

 The meeting with PLN might take place on Wednesday evening followed by talks between the energy ministry and miners, an official at the Energy and Mineral Resources Ministry said.
-BUILD UP During the impasse over exports, around 100 vessels either loading or waiting to load a total of around 5.9 million tonnes of coal have amassed near Indonesia's main coal ports off Kalimantan, Refinitiv data shows.
+The utility said as of Wednesday it has secured contracts for 13.9 million tonnes coal, but needed more to reach safe stock level.

 - Country: